lockys/pyAllpay/README.md

 ==
 This project is still a baby.
 Therefore, the bugs may exist. :smiley:
 I'll try hard to implement all th methods of allPay SDK.
-** Feel free to open issues and pull request to help this project better **
+**Feel free to open issues and pull request to help this project better**

-Already tested Environment
+Environment
 ==
-It's tested with Django 1.5 and python 2.7.5
+It has been tested with Django 1.5 and python 2.7.5, and works okay for now.

 LICENCE
 ==